 Syenite serves a sitemap and robots.txt so crawlers can discover and index the site.
 You can verify ownership in Google Search Console (GSC) using an environment variable.
+For an overview of how Syenite is discoverable by AI agents and MCP clients, see MCP server DeFi and crypto discovery.

 GET https://syenite.ai/robots.txt allows crawlers for / and /docs, disallows /dashboard and /metrics, and references the sitemap.
 Cache-Control: 24 hours.